celery/celery/docs/userguide/application.rst

     >>> add.__evaluated__()
     True

-*Finalization* of the appq happens either explicitly by calling :meth:`@Celery.finalize` -- or implicitly by accessing the :attr:`~@Celery.tasks` attribute.
+*Finalization* of the app happens either explicitly by calling :meth:`@Celery.finalize` -- or implicitly by accessing the :attr:`~@Celery.tasks` attribute.